also available »

 Alternatively, educators can employ a systems approach.
 Using the hydrosphere as one example, students can examine how energy is incorporated throughout the cycle.
 Solar energy causes evaporation; uneven heating of the Earth causes air masses to move; Coriolis forces help storms to take shape, and gravity makes rivers flow downhill.
 Another relevant factor is the high heat capacity (or specific heat) of water.
 This means that it takes a lot of energy to change the temperature of water.
 This moderating effect allows aquatic environments to stay at a relatively stable temperature compared to the air.
 It also explains why areas near large bodies of water have moderated temperatures with fewer temperature extremes than locations far from water.

 Another way to tie these ideas to the study of climate change is to look at albedo.
-This concept explores the way that the Sun's energy can be absorbed by Earth's surface or it can bounce off it and be reflected back into space.
+This concept explores the way that the Sun's energy can be absorbed by Earth's surface or can bounce off it and be reflected into space.
 Snow and ice reflect the majority of incoming radiation.
 Darker surfaces like the open ocean and bare land absorb more energy.
 As glaciers recede and sea ice melts, the loss of ice-covered areas contributes to further warming.
 This is one example of a self-reinforcing feedback cycle.

 Bringing these ideas into your classroom